 Allergic conjunctivitis is one of the most common diagnoses made in the OPD of an ophthalmologist these days.
 Most of these patients are children or young adults.
 Much of this increasing incidence of allergy can be attributed to environmental pollutants, exposure to dust, smoke, pollen, animal hair, and mold.
 These substances are widely present in our surroundings, especially in the spring and summer seasons.
 Many children have a history of other allergies like dermatitis, asthma, and allergic rhinitis as well.
 Certain individuals like those working in laboratories, sitting in air-conditioned rooms, passively inhaling the smoke ( even from agarbatties and mosquito repellants ) are at higher risk of allergic conjunctivitis.
 Long time contact lens wearers are also at increased risk.

-The most common symptom of allergic conjunctivitis is intense itching of the eyes accompanied by redness, watering, ropy discharge, pain and occasional blurring of vision.
+The most common symptom of allergic conjunctivitis is the intense itching of the eyes accompanied by redness, watering, ropy discharge, pain, and occasional blurring of vision.
 Many afflicted individuals have a habit of touching their eyes and pulling out strands of mucus.
 Some children with chronic eye rubbing develop dark circles around their eyes and a muddy colour of the conjunctiva.
-Eye symptoms may be accompanied by sneezing, running nose and wheezing
+Eye symptoms may be accompanied by sneezing, running nose, and wheezing

 Allergic conjunctivitis may be seasonal or perennial.
 Early spring and summer may herald the onset of these symptoms.
 Usually, the symptoms may resolve with medication and reappear later on exposure to allergens